zacheryvaughn/softfill-pipelines/README.md

 # SoftFill Pipeline

+Notice!
+This is only the initial commit of this pipeline, it is by no means functioning properly yet...
+Check back in a few days.

 SoftFill is a diffusers pipeline that integrates established inpainting and differential diffusion techniques to generate and refine images.
 This pipeline is designed to leverage an InPaint phase for generating rough content and a DiffDiff phase for refining and blending that content seamlessly with the original image.

 This is modified from the base pipeline -> Diffusers 'pipeline_stable_diffusion_xl_inpaint.py'.
 Implementing Differential Diffusion, which is a map-gated img2img method proposed by https://github.com/exx8